stevesimmons/pybloomfiltermmap3/docs/ref.rst

 .. method:: BloomFilter.__contains__(item)

-    Check to see if item is contained in the filter, with an acceptable false positive rate of :attr:`BloomFilter.error_rate` (see above).
+    Checks to see if item is contained in the filter, with an acceptable false positive rate of :attr:`BloomFilter.error_rate` (see above).

     :param item: hashable object